 We are placed on this earth to experience life in a way only human beings can.
 Unlike animals, we laugh, cry, hate, love, fill our hearts with envy, jealousy and anxiety.
 We don’t just project those emotions onto other people; we torture ourselves with self-loathing, insecurities and disappointment.

-In a nutshell, people are fucked up.
+In a nutshell, people are messed up.
 Maybe artists, the most of all.

 Let’s play a game of “what if?”

 Many writers, myself included, set a character up in a situation and ask, “What if… I made her talk to that person in this scene?
 What if… I had her plane nosedive?
 What if… her ex-husband walked in and pointed a gun at her?